jbialobr/GitExtensionsDoc/source/getting_started.rst

 .. image:: /images/start_page.png

-Recent Repositories can be moved to favourites using the context menu.
+Recent Repositories can be moved to favourites using the repository context menu.
 Choose ``Move to category / New category`` to create a new category and add the repository to it, or you can add the repository to an existing category (e.g. 'Currents' as shown below).

 .. image:: /images/move_to_category.png